anthonychian/spotifyapp/README.md

 # spotifyapp

-A web application using the Spotify API.
-Features real time tracking of the a user's currently playing song.
+A web application using Spotify API.
+Features real time tracking of the user's currently playing song.
 Displays and allows user to select between playlists and their respective songs.
+Fetches song lyrics using Genius API.

 # Installation